Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: Introduction

-Then the pole order spectral sequence degenerates at $E_2$ so that $(7)$ holds.} \ms This is quite nontrivial even in the case $n=3$.
-Without condition~(W), Theorem~2 never holds, see \cite[Theorem~5.2]{kosz}.
-The assumption~(W) is equivalent to that every singularity of $Z$ is {\it quasihomogeneous}, that is, $h_z\in(\dd h_z)$ ($\forall\,z\in\Si$), where $h_z$ is as in (1), and $(\dd h_z)$ is the Jacobian ideal generated by the partial derivatives of $h_z$, see \cite{SaK} (and (1.8) below).
-Note that $\R_{h_z}$ can be determined only by the {\it weights} in the weighted homogeneous isolated singularity case, see (1.9.2--3) and (A.1) below.
-This is {\it quite different\,} from the non-quasihomogeneous isolated hypersurface singularity case where we need a computer program to determine the local Bernstein-Sato polynomials of $Z$ in general. \sk Combining Theorem~2 with \cite{kosz}, \cite{bcm}, we can show the following. \msn {\bf Corollary~1.} {\it Under the assumptions of Theorem~$2$, any $\al\in\R^0_f$ satisfying condition~$(2)$ in Theorem~$1$ can be detected by using the Hilbert series of the graded $\C$-vector space $M^{(2)}$ in Proposition~$1$.} \ms Set
+This is quite nontrivial even in the case $n\eq3$.
+Without assuming (WH), Theorem~\ref{T2} never holds, see \cite[Theorem~5.2]{kosz}.
+(Here ``weighted homogeneity" cannot be replaced by ``semi-weighted-homogeneity".)
+Recall that the assumption~(WH) is equivalent to that every singularity of $Z$ is {\it quasihomogeneous}, that is, $h_z\in(\dd h_z)$ ($\forall\,z\in\Si$), where $h_z$ is as in \eqref{1}, and $(\dd h_z)$ is the Jacobian ideal generated by the partial derivatives of $h_z$, see \cite{SaK} (and Remark~\ref{R4.1} below).
+Note that $\R_{h_z}$ can be determined only by the {\it weights} in the weighted homogeneous isolated singularity case, see \eqref{7.2}--\eqref{7.3} and A.\ref{A.1} in Appendix below.
+This is {\it quite different\,} from the non-quasihomogeneous isolated hypersurface singularity case where we need a computer program to determine the local Bernstein-Sato polynomials of $Z$ in general. \sk By \cite[Corollary 4.7]{kosz}, Theorem~\ref{T2} implies the following.